Cutoff phenomenon for the warp-transpose top with random shuffle: Introduction

 Thus \eqref{eq:Irredc+aperiodi} implies $\Gamma$ generates $\Gn$ and hence the warp-transpose top with random shuffle on $\Gn$ is irreducible.
 Moreover given any $\pi\in \Gn$, the set of all times when it is possible for the chain to return to the starting state $\pi$ contains the integer $1$ (as support of $P$ contains the identity element of $\Gn$).
 Therefore the period of the state $\pi$ is $1$ and hence from irreducibility all the states of this chain have period $1$.
 Thus this chain is aperiodic. \end{proof} Proposition \ref{irreducibility and aperiodicity} says that the warp-transpose top with random shuffle on $\Gn$ converges to the uniform distribution $U_{\Gn}$ as the number of transitions goes to infinity.
 In Section \ref{sec:representation} we will find the spectrum of $\widehat{P}(R)$.
-We will prove Theorems \ref{thm:mixing_main} and \ref{thm:ell-2} in Section \ref{sec:upper bound}.
-In Section \ref{sec:lower bound}, lower bound of $\left|\left|P^{*k}-U_{\Gn}\right|\right|_{\text{TV}}$ will be discussed and Theorem \ref{thm:cutoff_main} will be proved.
+We will prove Theorems \ref{thm:mixing_main} and \ref{thm:ell-2} in Section \ref{sec:mixingtime order and ell^2 cutoff}.
+In Section \ref{sec:upper bound}, we will obtain an upper bound of $\left|\left|P^{*k}-U_{\Gn}\right|\right|_{\text{TV}}$ using the coupling argument.
+In Section \ref{sec:lower bound}, the lower bound of $\left|\left|P^{*k}-U_{\Gn}\right|\right|_{\text{TV}}$ will be discussed and Theorem \ref{thm:cutoff_main} will be proved.